 6. Multichannel Selling

 The process of selling on places other than your online store.
 These can be online channels like marketplaces and social media sites, or offline channels like trade shows and pop-up shops.
-Read more about multichannel selling here.
+Multichannel selling can be a real asset to an online business owner, so make sure to read more about how multichannel selling can increase sales.

 7. Drop Shipping